gauravjot/graphite-md-server/content/3_Deploying_Graphite/1_Deploying_Static.md

 | `--sitemap` | optional | Generate a sitemap.xml file                                 |
 | `--baseurl` | optional | The base URL of your website that is used for sitemap urls. |

-> This script is not tested thoroughly for stability.
-So, if you find any issues, please [report them](https://github.com/gauravjot/graphite-docs/issues).
+If you find any issues while building, please [report them](https://github.com/gauravjot/graphite-docs/issues).

 ## Deploying to Vercel